-Read over the information we send you about any other insurance coverage you have
+We need information about any other insurance coverage you have

-Medicare requires that we collect information from you about any other medical or drug insurance coverage that you have.
+Medicare requires that we collect information from you about any other medical, dental, or drug insurance coverage that you have.
 That is because we must coordinate any other coverage you have with your benefits under our plan.
 (For more information about how our coverage works when you have other insurance, see Section 10 in this chapter.)

-We may call you to confirm your other coverage or we may send you a letter that lists any other medical or drug insurance coverage that we know about.
-Please read over this information carefully.
+We may call you to confirm your other coverage or we may send you a letter that lists any other medical, dental, or drug insurance coverage that we know about.
 If it is correct, you do not need to do anything.
 If the information is incorrect, or if you have other coverage that is not listed, please call Customer Service at 1-866-508-7145 (TTY users should call 711).